-Five15 was created with the intention to give back, which is why part of our proceeds will always support different non-profits such as animal rescues and female advocacy groups.
-We have a soft spot in our hearts for smaller, indie operations where we know our dollars can have a bigger impact.
+Five15 was created with the intention to give back, which is why part of my product proceeds will always support different non-profits such as animal rescues and female advocacy groups.

-Every three months (sometimes more often, based on need) we donate products to different organizations for charity auctions and/or anywhere from 5% - 10% of all our proceeds.
-Whenever possible, we try to select the non-profits depending on the products sold (for example, all dog + cat products support animal rescues, all feminist products support female advocacy groups).
+Every three months or so, I try to donate products to different organizations for charity auctions and/or anywhere from 5% - 10% of the product proceeds.
+Whenever possible, I try to select the non-profits depending on the products sold (for example, all dog + cat products support animal rescues, all feminist products support female advocacy groups).

-We try to rotate so all causes get a little love.
-That said, given the current state of the world, we often make donations outside of the 3 month period based on need (like the ACLU, Red Cross in Mexico, Houston relief, etc) or during special collaborations and fundraisers.
+I also try to rotate so all causes get a little love.
+That said, given the current state of the world, I often make donations outside of the 3 month period based on need (like the ACLU, Red Cross in Mexico, Houston relief, etc) or during special collaborations and fundraisers.

-Below are a few of the regular non-profits we've supported since 2016.
+Below are a few of the regular non-profits I’ve supported since 2016.

 A small, privately funded rescue in Vancouver, BC that pulls dogs from the overcrowded California, Arizona and Texas high kill shelter system and brings them up to the Pacific Northwest to foster to adopt homes.
 This is the organization that rescued our Meatball, and we'll forever be grateful for saving her from death row and bringing her to us.

 This rescue saves dogs in Arizona from the kill list, dogs abandoned by owners, abused and neglected and transports them to NO-KILL SHELTERS in other states and Canada.
 They work hand in hand with PB & Chi and help transport pups from Arizona to BC to meet their potential fosters and adoptive families.